Black swan emblems and popular culture: Literature

-The black swan of trespass on alien waters.

 This poem, the first by Ern Malley to be published in Angry Penguins (1943), became a celebrated literary event.

 Place names

 Aboriginal languages

 The black swan is represented in the toponymy of eastern Australia.
 Several anglicised versions of local Aboriginal-language place names referring to black swans are known.
 Examples include Dunedoo (Wiradjuri language) on the Talbragar River, Berrima (Tharawal or Gundungurra language) in the Southern Highlands, and Mulgoa (Gundungurra language) on the Nepean River, all in New South Wales; and Maroochydore on Queensland's Sunshine Coast (Yuggera language: Muru-kutchi – meaning "red bill", the name of the black swan).
 Maroochydore is from Murukutchi-dha, the place of the black swan.
 This name was given by Andrew Petrie in 1842, who had two Brisbane River (Yuggera) Aboriginal men with him from whom he presumably heard the words.
 The local name for the swan is Kuluin.
 Barwon Heads, Victoria, is near Lake Connewarre, through which the Barwon River flows on its way to the sea.
 The name Connewarre is the local aboriginal name for the black swan, which was found in large numbers on the lake.

 There are also instances of such names being newly applied today; for example, Hydro Tasmania has adopted Aboriginal names for some parts of its hydro-electric developments, such as Catagunya, meaning black swan.